JolleJolles/pirecorder/README.md

 ## Module overview

 ### Recorder class
 The main functionality of *PiRecorder* is the `Recorder` class.
-This class initiates a Recorder instance that sets up the Raspberry Pi to record either A) a single image, b) a sequence of images, C) a video, or D) subsequent video sessions.
+This class initiates a Recorder instance that sets up the Raspberry Pi to record either A) a single image, b) a sequence of images, C) a single video, or D) sessions of video recordings.

 There are many custom recording parameters that can be set with the `pirecorder.Recorder` class, which are divided into 1) general user recording parameters, 2) camera settings, 3) video recording settings, 4) image recording settings, and 5) custom settings linked to the specific rpi being used.
 A detailed overview and description of all these settings can be found by calling `print(pirecorder.Recorder._doc_)`.

 When the `Recorder` is run for the first time, it creates a `setup` directory in the user's home directory to store all relevant setup files.
 Central is the default configuration file `pirecorder.conf`. *PiRecorder* is set up in such a way that it is very easy to set and save custom settings that are then automatically used for future use without further user input.

-Multiple configuration files can be created and called for specifics recording settings and the configuration file(s) can be easily edited with any text editor as well as updated from the command line with the `set_config()` method.
+Multiple configuration files can be created and called for specific recording settings and the configuration file(s) can be easily edited with any text editor as well as updated from the command line with the `set_config()` method.
 In addition the setup directory will contain a log file *pirecorder.log* that will store all terminal output when *PiRecorder* is used to help keep a history log of your recordings.

 ### Recording modes
 *PiRecorder* has four recording modes (set with `rectype`):